2.1. Imports

 - Scikit-learn: For machine learning, providing simple and efficient tools for data analysis and modeling.

-poetry add pandas numpy matplotlib scikit-learn plotly
+uv add pandas numpy matplotlib scikit-learn plotly

 How should you organize your imports to facilitate your work?